Tick42/app-directory-simple-server/README.md

 ### Configuring Glue Desktop

-If your Glue Desktop copy is not configured to use Rest Service you need to Edit `config/system.json` file (located in GlueDesktop directory)
+If your Glue Desktop copy is not configured to retrieve its configuration from a remote source, you'll need to edit the  `config/system.json` file (located in GlueDesktop directory)

 1. Add `rest-app-config-settings` under configuration: